gek169/Simple_ISA/README.md

 cpc, c = the program counter.
 (1 byte) (3B)
 call: (1 bytes)(3C)
-write the program counter(+1) to the stack pointer.
+write the program counter to the stack pointer.
 Push the stack pointer by 2.
 Jump to c.
 ret: (1 byte)(3D)
 subtract 2 from the stack pointer. load the program counter from the stack pointer.
 farillda: load short using far memory indexing at [(u32)c<<8 + (u32)b] (1 byte) (3E)